vikingdata/articles/what_to_know/mysql_et.md

   data is not decryopted in memory, except temporarily when processed.
   Data is encrypted on disk, memory, and over network.

-* AFTER RPM installation, you need to initialize data directory, and password can be found in log file. rpm is split many rpms, password might not be in log file.
+* AFTER RPM installation, you need to initialize data directory, and for PERCONA password can be found in log file. rpm is split many rpms, password might not be in log file.

 * for mysqlpump, ro backup databases that it doesn't normally backup